mso-docs/paper-scout/docs/plan.md

 - [ ] Add a way to open Paper Scout / Chat with Paper on the current page (toolbar button or sidebar always-available tab — doesn't require a highlight, unlike item 9's trigger)
-- [ ] On question submit, capture page content per item 12/13 and send to the backend
+- [ ] On question submit, capture page content per item 13 and send to the backend
 - [ ] Populate the sidebar (item 14) with the response
-- [ ] Walk through the full flow on a real HTML paper and a real PDF to confirm both work end-to-end
+- [ ] Walk through the full flow on a real HTML paper to confirm it works end-to-end (PDF: stretch goal, see item 12)